 Find your space and design it to make it enjoyable for you.

 Get up and start your day with movement.
 This could include anything from cross fit to a stretching class.

 Gratitude is a must

 Gratitude is a must whether you work remotely or not.
 Spend a few moments calling out all those things that you are grateful for.
 It is amazing how this jump-starts your day better than caffeine.

 Shower and dress.
 Now I am writing this in jeggings and a tank top, but behind me is a blazer in case I have to jump on a video call.
 (PS, I showered and did my hair)

 Carve out your day with productive time and time to get up and go outside.
 Time management is key.
 Carve out your calendar.

-We are heading into the end of 2020, and this year is fostering so many different pandemic?
+We are heading into mid 2021, and this year is fostering so many different pandemic?
 Some have gained the Covid 20 or greater.
 How do you relate?
-Many of my friends have increased wine consumption over the last few months......two friends sold everything and...
+Many of my friends have increased wine consumption over the last few months......two friends sold everything and decided...

 WFH Burnout Don't worry.
 You are not alone.
 Clients are bringing this up regularly, and the answer is creativity with space, how we spend our time, and how we allocate our WFH ventures.
 A Harvard Study recently shared that "drawing lines between our professional and...

 LinkedIn Profile Have you ever been on a dating site?
 According to eHarmony, if you are like 40% of all Americans, you have used a dating site to find a partner.
 So if you have used a site to find your partner, I want you to think about how much time and effort you...